 Note: if you are coming to the NSBLA office to pay a renewal fee, you must have a check or the exact amount to be paid.
 The NSBLA office does not accept credit payments or have the ability to make changes.

 Professional Development (PDH) Requirements

 Below are some key points to keep in mind when selecting a course for PDH hours:

-- The Board has final authority with respect to approval of courses and credits and does not pre-approve courses.
+- The Board has final authority with respect to the approval of courses and credits and does not pre-approve courses.

 - The course should cover professional development for the purpose of keeping apprised of advancements and new developments in the professional service areas as defined by Neb.
 Rev. Stat. § 81-8,184(5) or ethics.

 - A maximum of six (6) PDH may be reported as self-study.
 Self-study activities are defined in Board Rule 6.4 as reading professional journals, periodicals, or professional-oriented books; and visiting sites for observation of landscape architecture projects, research projects, ecological or land restoration projects, and natural environmental areas.

 - One PDH is equivalent to at least 50 minutes of instruction;